Ihatetomatoes/barbajs-demos/README.md

-# barbajs-demos
+# Barbajs Demos
-A collection of Barba.js demos based on the barba-starter-template.
+A collection of Barba.js demos based on the [barba-starter-template by Samuel Berisha](https://github.com/mrsamse/barba-starter-template).